My great-great grandfather, Isaac Bridgman, was born in 1811, in Wythe County, Virginia. He was the eldest son of William Bridgman and Mariam Brown.

 Isaac married my great-great grandmother, Jane Butler, about 1834, in Campbell County.
-Jane was born in 1814, in Virginia, the daughter of Taliaferro Butler and Mary "Polly" Miller.
+Jane was born February 26, 1815, in Virginia, the daughter of Taliaferro Butler and Mary "Polly" Miller.

 Isaac is mentioned often in the Campbell County, Tennessee, court records.
 He served often on the Circuit Court jury.
 He also worked from 1838 until early 1841 as overseer of road work in part of Campbell County.
 Isaac was also a farmer.

 Isaac Bridgman died in August 1859, in Walker County.
 His death is recorded in The Georgia 1860 Mortality Schedule, compiled by Ronald Vern Jackson.
-The book shows: "Isaac Bridgman of Walker Co, GA, age 49 years, male, died Aug.
-1859 from overheat; born in VA; occupation: farmer."
-He is probably buried in either Barron Cemetery or Chickamauga Cemetery.
+The book shows: "Isaac Bridgman of Walker Co, GA, age 49 years, male, died August 1859 from overheat; born in VA; occupation: farmer."
+Isaac is probably buried in either Barron Cemetery or Chickamauga Cemetery, in Walker County.

 Jane appears on the 1860 Walker County, Georgia, census at Rock Spring Post Office.
 She is listed as a widow, age 46.
 Listed with her on the census are her children Franklin D., age 21; John F., age 19; Howard, age 17; James E., age 15; Annie L., age 14; Thomas W., age 12; Miller C., age 9; Lucinda J., age 7; and Emily H., age 3 years.
-Jane's real property is valued at \$3500 and her personal property at $6500.
-Living near Jane is her oldest child, William, and his family.
-Also living near-by is her father, listed as Toliver Butler, and her brother Miller Creed Butler.
+Jane's real property is valued at $3500 and her personal property at $6500.
+Living near Jane was her oldest child, William, and his family.
+Also living near-by was her father, listed as Toliver Butler, and her brother Miller Creed Butler.
+Isaac's sister and brother-in-law, Mary B. and Sampson David were also living nearby.

-Steve Strickland provided me with the following information: "Jane is supposed to have gone after one of the boys who was in the CSA and ill, she brought him home, nursed him, then became ill herself and died."
+Steve Strickland provided me with the following information: "Jane is supposed to have gone after one of the boys (can't remember if it was John or Howard) who was in the CSA and ill, she brought him home, nursed him, then became ill herself and died."

 Jane died October 27, 1862, at her home at Pond Spring near Chickamauga.
-She is probably buried in either Barron Cemetery or Chickamauga Cemetery with Isaac.
+She is probably buried with Isaac in the Barron Cemetery or Chickamauga Cemetery, in Walker County.

 Children of Isaac Bridgman and Jane Butler